 We are given the whole and we need to find the part.
 This would involve subtraction.

 43 - 15 = 28

-Everyday Math Part Whole number stories
+Everyday Math Parts-and-Total number stories

 An alligator clutch had 60 eggs.
 Only 12 hatch.
 How many eggs did not hatch?

-How to solve Part-Part-Whole Word Problems?
+How To Solve Part-Part-Whole Word Problems?

 This video demonstrates how to solve a word problem using the “Part-Part-Whole” strategy or Part-Part-Whole box.